nightseas/pcduino3_nano_a20/README.md

 export CROSS_COMPILE=${PWD}/bin/arm-linux-gnueabihf-
 ```

 You can also try other versions of GCC.
-Download link:
+Download linck:
 http://www.linaro.org/downloads/

 ## Build U-Boot